ghosharkaprava02/Kaggle-Competition/README.md

 Submission

-Predictions should be submitted as ID and score pairs in CSV format.
+Predictions have been submitted as ID and score pairs in CSV format.